jchip/create-my-card/README.md

 ![Publish scroll down][publish-2]

-And profit, also remember to push version tag to github.
+And profit, also remember to push version tag & commit to github with `git push origin --tags :`

 ![npx][npx]